mpdf/mpdf.github.io/what-else-can-i-do/table-of-contents.md

 $mpdf->h2toc = array('H1'=>0, 'H2'=>1, 'H3'=>2);
 {% endhighlight %}

-<p>NB This will ignores calls from inside ToC e.g. if &lt;tocpagebreak toc-prehtml="&lt;h3&gt;Table of Contents&lt;/h3&gt;" and H3 is set to auto-generate a ToC entry - these will be ignored.</p>
+NB This will ignores calls from inside ToC e.g. if &lt;tocpagebreak toc-prehtml="&lt;h3&gt;Table of Contents&lt;/h3&gt;" and H3 is set to auto-generate a ToC entry - these will be ignored.